-I'm Tegan, a fourth year PhD student at Cornell University, where I am advised by Robert Kleinberg.
-My general interests are in theory of computing and algorithms.
+I'm Tegan (she/her), a sixth year PhD student at Cornell University, where I am advised by Robert Kleinberg.
+My general interests are in theory of computing, particularly algorithms, networking/graph theory, and combinatorics.

-Before Cornell I recieved a B.A. in math and computer science at Carleton College, where I was advised by Layla Oesper and Mark Krusemeyer.
-I became interested in discrete or combinatorial optimization and theory of computer science while studying abroad at Budapest Semesters in Mathematics.
-I then spent my senior year researching computational models of the mental lexicon using graph theoretic measures under David Liben-Nowell, and I completed an independent study on using electrical networks to better understand select theoretical problems in mathematics.
+Before Cornell I recieved a B.A. double major in math and computer science at Carleton College, where I was advised by Layla Oesper and Mark Krusemeyer.
+I became interested in combinatorial optimization and theory of computing while studying abroad at Budapest Semesters in Mathematics.
+I then spent my senior year researching with a group of students under David Liben-Nowell.

 I was raised in Alexandria, Virginia, just outside the nation's capital.
 Outside computer science and math, I studied abroad in Japan through the Hokkaido International Foundation.
 I also enjoy west coast swing dancing and drinking lots of tea.